Contact Our Virginia Disability Attorneys

 Individual Disability Insurance Policies

 An individual disability policy is long term disability coverage purchased without employer assistance.
 Under most circumstances, ERISA does not cover policies such as this.
 That means Virginia State contract law regulates your policy.
-If your insurer does not act according to your policy terms, then you can file a bad-faith lawsuit against them.

 Tucker Law Group is not licensed outside of Florida.
 However, our firm can still give counsel to Virginians facing individual disability insurance issues.